HoldenCaulfieldRye/caffe-1/RUN.md

 next steps:
+- USA visa!
+- test rebalance (esp contents of dump files for no repetition and correct numbers)
-- save net only if performance gain
+- save net only if performance gain (cf pylearn2)
 - train all tasks
 - F measure
 - data augmentation